180th Airlift Squadron: Tactical airlift

-During a 180th deployment to Howard in November 1978, they were caught up in a "real world" situation when the world began to learn of the events unfolding in Jonestown, Guyana.
-The 180th, flying the C-130, was the first US military aircraft landing at Timehri International Airport, Guyana with US embassy officials that they had picked up in Venezuela as well as food and supplies meant for the survivors the Americans hoped to take out of Guyana.
-That, of course, was before it became apparent that most of the more than 900 Peoples Temple members were lying dead in Jonestown.
+During a November 1978 180th deployment to Howard, the squadron was caught up in a real world situation when with the Mass murders and suicides at the Peoples Temple at Jonestown, Guyana.
+A 180th C-130, was the first US military aircraft to land at Timehri International Airport, Guyana, carrying US embassy officials that they had picked up in Venezuela as well as food and supplies meant for the survivors the Americans hoped to take out of Guyana.
+That, of course, was before it became apparent that most of the more than 900 members and their children were lying dead in Jonestown.

-In December 1989, the 180th was once again deployed at Howard when Operation Just Cause began.
-The 180th flew combat missions in support of the Operation.
 In late 1980 and through 1983, members of the 180th embarked on a special project to enhance survivability of C-130 aircrews while flying in a hostile environment.
-The need for this type of training became apparent after C-130 units from MAC began to participate in Red Flag exercises at Nellis Air Force Base.
+The need for this type of training became apparent after C-130 units from MAC began to participate in Red Flag exercises at Nellis Air Force Base, Nevada.
 It was obvious that the C-130s were not doing well against the ground and air threats posed in the Red Flag exercise.
-After approval from the National Guard Bureau and tacitly from MAC, they began service test to validate the training program.
-After more than three service test, the program proved it worth and the Advanced Airlift Tactics Training Center was approved and instituted on 4 February 1984.
+After formalapproval from the National Guard Bureau and tacit approval from MAC, they began service test to validate the training program.
+After more than three service tests, the program proved its worth and the Advanced Airlift Tactics Training Center was approved and instituted on 4 February 1984 at Rosecrans.

-In March 1987, the 180th began to receive brand new C-130H2 Hercules aircraft replacing the C-130A model aircraft they had flown for the past ten years.
-In October 1987, the 180th deployed two C-130H2 aircraft supporting a United States Army Special Forces and the Royal Australian Special Air Service Regiment in a combined personnel airdrop exercise called Badge Anvil 1987 at RAAF Learmonth, Australia.
+In March 1987, the 180th began to receive brand-new C-130H2s to replace the C-130As they had flown for the past ten years.
+In October 1987, the 180th deployed two C-130H2 aircraft supporting United States Army Special Forces and Royal Australian Special Air Service Regiment in a combined personnel airdrop exercise called Badge Anvil 1987 at RAAF Learmonth, Australia.
 The exercise provided high altitude low opening and high altitude high opening parachute training.
 Since all of the airdrops occurred above 10,000 feet and as high as 24,500 feet, the 15th Physiological Training Flight also supported the exercise and provided supplemental oxygen equipment, training and support for the training missions.
-Each flight was like going to the altitude chamber.

-In 1989, the 180th with four C-130H2 aircraft deployed to Kimhae International Airport, Republic of Korea in support of Operation Team Spirit 1989.
+In 1989, the 180th with four C-130H2 aircraft deployed to Kimhae International Airport, Korea to support Operation Team Spirit 1989.
 During the exercise, the 180th flew challenging missions including tactical resupply, fuel bladder missions, assault landings on short runways including landing on highway landing strips, numerous airdrop missions including both visual, high altitude and radar drop scenarios.

+In December 1989, the 180th was once again deployed at Howard when Operation Just Cause began.
+The 180th flew combat missions in support of the operation.